LiskArchive/lisk-legacy-docs/troubleshooting/troubleshooting.md

 After chaning the config, restart the corresponding postgreSQL process.
 Now, the 2 postgreSQL instances shouldn't interfere each other anymore.

 #### Solution 2:
-The error can be ignored by setting the `-i` flag.
+The error can be ignored by setting the ignore flag `-i`.
 In that case, the installation script `installLisk.sh` will be executed regardless of the above error.
 The script might run successfully to the end, but ignoring the error might result in unwanted interferences between the different postgreSQL instances.
 ```bash
 bash installLisk.sh install -r main -i
 ```